 Allows the user to upload an image of a maze (or choose a premade one), then finds a shortest (Manhattan) pixel path between two chosen points by using Dijkstra’s algorithm.

-Lets the user enter a sample text, then generates text that is similar to it by using a Markov chain.
+Lets the user enter a sample text, then generates text that is similar to it by using a first-order Markov chain.

 3D Wireframe Engine (Java)